Why ‘Cairns in Himalayas’ Matters More Than Google Maps in the Himalayas

 When Google Maps Fails, Cairns Don’t

-• Zero network coverage beyond base camps
+• Zero network coverage beyond many base camps

-• Maps often misplace or misinterpret narrow trails
+• Maps often misinterpret narrow mountain trails

 Cairns Are Not Just Markers — They Carry Blessings